nusmodifications/nusmods/www/README.md

 ## Contributing

 Don't know where to start?
-Firstly read our repository [contribution guide](../CONTRIBUTING.md).
+First, read our repository [contribution guide](../CONTRIBUTING.md).
 Next, we highly recommend reading [this fantastic beginner's guide][zames-guide] written by one of our contributors.
-Alternatively, have a poke at our [open issues](https://github.com/nusmodifications/nusmods/issues?q=is%3Aissue+is%3Aopen).
+Alternatively, have a poke at our [open issues](https://github.com/nusmodifications/nusmods/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

 ## Getting Started